How do I?

 PAY MY HOTEL/MOTEL TAX

 This tax impacts everyone providing lodging in exchange for money in the unincorporated areas of the county.
-Monies collected from this tax will be used to promote tourism in Walker County.
+Monies collected from this tax are used to promote tourism in Walker County.
 Click here to accessing the filing report.

 REGISTER TO VOTE OR CONTACT THE ELECTION COMMISSION